SteelCompendium/data-bestiary-md/Demon Pitling.md

 **Horrid Stench**

-Any enemy who has three or more pitlings within 2 squares of them can’t regain Stamina.
+Any enemy who has three or more pitlings within 2 squares of them can't regain Stamina.

 **Soulsight**

-Each creature within 2 of the pitling can’t be hidden from them.
+Each creature within 2 of the pitling can't be hidden from them.